• Home

 Cherokee Purple Tomato: Pests and Diseases

 Keeping the tomatoes off the ground prevents most types of blight.
-Pests like birds and grasshoppers are not generally as drawn to Cherokee Purples due to their odd coloring, but leaf-eaters like caterpillars can ravage the plant.
+Common pests like birds and grasshoppers are not generally as drawn to Cherokee Purples due to their odd coloring, but leaf-eaters like the tomato hornworm and other caterpillars can ravage the plant.
+Aphids should be treated against quickly if they appear.

 How to Prepare Cherokee Purple Tomatoes

 Cherokee Purple tomatoes can be eaten in any of a thousand ways.
 For every gardener growing them, there are ten recipes for eating them.
-They are great raw, dried, canned, or sauteed.
+They are great raw, dried, canned, or sauteed, and in salads or on sandwiches or pizza because of their sweet flavor.
 Most people do not pickle or render them to paste as this eye-pleasing variety is best enjoyed through sight as well as taste.

 Tips for Growing Cherokee Purple Tomatoes